sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/sandpile.rst

 ..
 [CRS] Robert Cori, Dominique Rossin, and Bruno Salvy, *Polynomial ideals for sandpiles and their Gröbner bases*, Theoretical Computer Science, 276 (2002) no. 1--2, 1--15.

 ..
 [H] Holroyd, Levine, Meszaros, Peres, Propp, Wilson, `Chip-Firing and Rotor-Routing on Directed Graphs <http://front.math.ucdavis.edu/0801.3306>`_.
-The final version of this paper appears in *In and out of Equilibrium II*, Eds.
+An older version of this paper appears in *In and out of Equilibrium II*, Eds.
 V. Sidoravicius, M. E. Vares, in the Series Progress in Probability, Birkhauser (2008).